-At our 2018 Annual General Meeting of Shareholders, our shareholders overwhelmingly approved our 2018 non-employee director compensation policy, under which our directors were compensated for their service as directors, including as members of the various committees of our Board on which they serve, for the Board service period that commenced on the date of our 2018 Annual General Meeting of Shareholders and runs through our 2019 AGM.
+At our 2019 Annual General Meeting of Shareholders, our shareholders overwhelmingly approved our 2019 non-employee director compensation policy, under which our directors were compensated for their service as directors, including as members of the various committees of our Board on which they serve, for the Board service period that commenced on the date of our 2019 Annual General Meeting of Shareholders and runs through our 2020 AGM.

-We are now asking our shareholders to approve the terms of our 2019 non-employee director compensation policy, which would take effect on the date of our 2019 AGM for the Board service period commencing on the date of our 2019 AGM and running through the date on which our 2020 Annual General Meeting of Shareholders is held.
+We are now asking our shareholders to approve the terms of our 2020 non-employee director compensation policy, the terms of which are the same as the terms of our 2019 non-employee director compensation policy.

-Accordingly, we are seeking shareholder approval to provide payment of the following compensation pursuant to such 2019 non-employee director compensation policy to our non-employee directors for service on the Board and its committees for the Board service period commencing on the date of our 2019 AGM and running through the date on which our 2020 Annual General Meeting of Shareholders is held:
+Accordingly, we are seeking shareholder approval to provide payment of the following compensation pursuant to such 2020 non-employee director compensation policy to our non-employee directors for service on the Board and its committees for the Board service period commencing on the date of our 2020 AGM and running through the date on which our 2021 Annual General Meeting of Shareholders is held:

-- Board of Directors: Annual cash compensation of \$40,000 to each non-employee director, other than the Chairman of the Board, and cash compensation of \$72,500 to the non-employee Chairman of the Board (an increase from the current \$65,000). - Audit Committee: Additional annual cash compensation of \$16,000 to the Chairman of the Audit Committee (an increase from the current \$15,000), and \$8,000 to each member of the Audit Committee other than the Chairman (an increase from the current \$7,500), in each case provided that such person is an independent director. - Compensation Committee: Additional annual cash compensation of \$12,000 to the Chairman of the Compensation Committee (an increase from the current \$10,000), and \$6,000 to each member of the Compensation Committee other than the Chairman (an increase from the current \$5,000) in each case provided that such person is an independent director. - Nominating and Corporate Governance Committee: Additional annual cash compensation of \$10,000 to the Chairman of the Nominating and Corporate Governance Committee (an increase from the current \$8,000) and \$5,000 to each member of the Nominating and Corporate Governance Committee other than the Chairman (an increase from the current \$4,000) in each case provided that such person is an independent director. - Initial Equity Grant: One-time equity grant upon initial appointment or election to the Board of an option to purchase 21,000 ordinary shares (an increase from the current 18,000 ordinary shares), 25% of which shall vest on the first anniversary of the grant and the remaining 75% of which shall vest quarterly thereafter for three years. - Annual Equity Grant: Annual equity grant of an option to purchase 10,500 ordinary shares (an increase from the current 9,000 ordinary shares), all of which shall vest on the earlier of the 2020 Annual General Meeting of Shareholders or the first anniversary of the date of grant. - Proration: Additional pro rata cash compensation of the annual cash compensation amounts set forth above shall be made, as applicable, to (i) any director who ceases to be a director, Chairman of the Board or member or chairman of any committee of the Board and (ii) any new non-employee director who is appointed by the Board, any independent director who is appointed to the position of Chairman of the Board or chairman of any such committee of the Board or any independent director who is appointed to serve on any such committee of the Board, for their services rendered as a director and/or committee member, for the portion of the year in which such director so served.
+- Board of Directors: Annual cash compensation of \$40,000 to each non-employee director, other than the Chairman of the Board, and cash compensation of \$72,500 to the non-employee Chairman of the Board. - Audit Committee: Additional annual cash compensation of \$16,000 to the Chairman of the Audit Committee and \$8,000 to each member of the Audit Committee other than the Chairman, in each case provided that such person is an independent director. - Compensation Committee: Additional annual cash compensation of \$12,000 to the Chairman of the Compensation Committee and \$6,000 to each member of the Compensation Committee other than the Chairman, in each case provided that such person is an independent director. - Nominating and Corporate Governance Committee: Additional annual cash compensation of \$10,000 to the Chairman of the Nominating and Corporate Governance Committee and \$5,000 to each member of the Nominating and Corporate Governance Committee other than the Chairman, in each case provided that such person is an independent director. - Initial Equity Grant: One-time equity grant upon initial appointment or election to the Board of an option to purchase 21,000 ordinary shares, 25% of which shall vest on the first anniversary of the grant and the remaining 75% of which shall vest quarterly thereafter for three years. - Annual Equity Grant: Annual equity grant of an option to purchase 10,500 ordinary shares, all of which shall vest on the earlier of the 2021 Annual General Meeting of Shareholders or the first anniversary of the date of grant. - Proration: Additional pro rata cash compensation of the annual cash compensation amounts set forth above shall be made, as applicable, to (i) any director who ceases to be a director, Chairman of the Board or member or chairman of any committee of the Board and (ii) any new non-employee director who is appointed by the Board, any independent director who is appointed to the position of Chairman of the Board or chairman of any such committee of the Board or any independent director who is appointed to serve on any such committee of the Board, for their services rendered as a director and/or committee member, for the portion of the year in which such director so served.